-You may opt-out from receiving targeted advertisements from UEFA by visiting the NAI website opt-out page here http://www.networkadvertising.org/choices/ or the DAA opt-out page here: http://www.aboutads.info/ or, for EU users, the EDAA opt-out page here: http://youronlinechoices.eu/.
+You may opt out of receiving targeted advertisements from UEFA by visiting the NAI website opt-out page here: http://www.networkadvertising.org/choices/ or the DAA opt-out page here: http://www.aboutads.info/ or, for EU users, the EDAA opt-out page here: http://youronlinechoices.eu/.

 1. Acceptance or blocking of cookies